Do you know what your biggest blessing is?

 Then there are post-purchase upsells.

-Post-purchase upsells allow buyers to add new things to their existing order.
+Post-purchase upsells allow buyers to add new things to their existing orders.
 This type of upselling happens when a buyer has completed their initial order.

 The idea here is to display recommendations between the checkout and thank you pages.
 This will enable customers to make the most of their current purchases.